Tanner Muse: Las Vegas Raiders

 Muse was selected by the Las Vegas Raiders in the third round with the 100th overall pick in the 2020 NFL draft.
 He was placed on injured reserve on September 7, 2020, with a foot injury.
-Muse underwent season-ending surgery on his toe on November 3, 2020.
-He was placed on the reserve/COVID-19 list by the team on December 3, 2020, and moved back to injured reserve on December 22.
+Muse underwent season-ending surgery on his toe on November 3.
+He was placed on the reserve/COVID-19 list by the team on December 3, and moved back to injured reserve on December 22.

 On September 6, 2021, Muse was waived by the Raiders without ever taking a snap for the team in the regular season.

 Seattle Seahawks

 On September 8, 2021, Muse was signed to the practice squad of the Seattle Seahawks.
 He was promoted to the active roster on December 15.

 On August 30, 2022, Muse was waived by the Seahawks and signed to the practice squad the next day.
-He was signed to the active roster on September 14, 2022.
+He was signed to the active roster on September 14.

 Pittsburgh Steelers

 On April 17, 2023, Muse signed with the Pittsburgh Steelers.
-He was waived on August 28, 2023.
+He was waived by the Steelers on August 28.